 To address these limitations, we developed SpikeInterface, a Python framework designed to unify preexisting spike sorting technologies into a single code base and to standardize extracellular data file handling.
 With a few lines of code, users can run, compare, and benchmark most modern spike sorting algorithms; pre-process, post-process, and visualize extracellular datasets; validate, curate, and export sorted results; and more, regardless of the underlying data format.

 In the following documentation, we provide an overview of SpikeInterface.

-SpikeInterface consists of 5 main sub-packages which encapsulate all steps in a typical spike sorting pipeline:
+SpikeInterface consists several sub-packages which encapsulate all steps in a typical spike sorting pipeline:

 Contrary to the previous version (<0.90.0),